arisa-hirata/jotto/README.md

 # jotto
-This project is for practicing React Resux and Hooks Testing with Jest and Enzyme
+This project is for practicing React Resux and Hooks Testing with Jest and Enzyme based on a simple word guessing app